3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: What is the best way to ask questions on the forum?**

 Firstly, consider checking to see if anyone else has asked a similar question.
-I'd recommend using a full search engine since that is more powerful than the search box built into the forum, for example if you use google just add <code>site:96boards.org</code> to limit you search to the forums (and the 96Boards documentation).
+I'd recommend using a full search engine since that is more powerful than the search box built into the forum, for example if you use google just add <code>site:96boards.org "your searching word"</code> to limit you search to the forums (and the 96Boards documentation).

 Otherwise the best thing to do is to start a new topic and give it a good title.
 The title appears in the side bar on the forum and gets lots of visibility.
 A good title will tend to attract better answers.